ELF-Lab/OjibweMorph/xfst/README.md

 - _LengthenV:_ a short vowel to the left of v1 lengthens (so i -> ii / _ v1, a -> aa / _ v1, o -> oo / _ v1)
 	- MUST FOLLOW _w2Deletion_

-- _y1hRule:_ Turn y1 into h if it follows a long vowel + n sequence at the end of a word (y1 -> h / VVn_#)
-	- This handles some stems that are encoded inconsistently in the OPD; a purely orthographic rule.
+- _y1hRule:_ Turn y1 into h if it follows a long vowel + n sequence at the end of a word (y1 -> h / VVn_#).
+This handles some stems that are encoded inconsistently in the OPD; a purely orthographic rule.
+    - MUST PRECEDE _y1Deletion_

 - _y1Deletion:_ Delete y1 at the end of words (y1 -> 0 / _ #)
 	- MUST PRECEDE _hDeletion_
 	- MUST FOLLOW _vowelDeletion_ and _y1hRule_

-- _hDeletion (OPTIONAL!):_ Optionally delete h between n and y (h -> 0 / n_y)
+- _hDeletion (OPTIONAL!):_ Optionally delete h between n and y (h -> 0 / n_y).
+Optional, only because sometimes the spelling convention of deleting that "h" is done inconsistently.
 	- MUST FOLLOW _y1deletion_
-	- Optional, only because sometimes the spelling convention of deleting that "h" is done inconsistently.